 Accepting vs. not accepting returns

-Sellers have two main options when listing an item and choosing a return policy for that item.
-One is to not allow returns and the other is to accept returns for any reason at all.
-The first option is somewhat misleading as discussion of the Money Back Guarantee will prove later, but for the most part it means not allowing buyers to return an item because they didn’t like it for whatever reason (buyer’s remorse).
+The first option is somewhat misleading as a discussion of the Money Back Guarantee will prove later, but for the most part, it means not allowing buyers to return an item due to buyer’s remorse.
 Not allowing returns puts a seller as a competitive disadvantage but can stop most buyers attempting to return items for frivolous reasons.

 Accepting returns has the major advantage of providing the buyer with confidence, making them more comfortable to purchase.
 This can lead to more sales and therefore more profit for a seller’s business.
 Most sellers will find that the take-up on the return policy is low.
 When it is used however, it can mean lost sales, time and effort for the seller.
 There is some customisation of the return policy available such as setting the time limit for buyers to request a return, deciding who will pay for the return shipping, what kind of refund and whether there is a re-stocking fee for the buyer to pay.

 The Money Back Guarantee

 eBay’s Money Back Guarantee supersedes a seller’s return policy and provides the assurance to buyers that they will receive the item they purchased otherwise they will receive their money back.
 It covers two main situations:

 - Item not received – The buyer reports that the item was not delivered after the latest estimated delivery date.

 - Item not as described – The buyer does not believe that the listing description matched the item they received.